IrinaPavalasc/Discrete-and-Continuous-Probability-Distributions/README.md

 # Discrete-and-Continuous-Probability-Distributions
 This project contains the graphic representation of continuous and discrete distribution and their probabilities.
-This group project was created by me and other three students.
+This group project was created by me and other three students for a second year Statistics & Probabilities class at UniBuc.